implydata/druid-datagenerator/README.md

 ```

 ### /files
-Displays the definition and current status of the job named <job_name>.
+Displays the list of files that have been created and are available for batch retrieval.
 Example:
 ```
 curl "http://localhost:9999/files"